barisdevjs/barisdevjs/README.md

 ## About Me ##

-I'm Barış SAVAŞ, a Front-End Developer who enjoys coding new applications using HTML5, CSS, JavaScript, React.js .
+I'm Barış SAVAŞ, a Front-End Developer who enjoys coding new applications using HTML5, CSS, JavaScript, React.js ,Angular and Typescript .
 I love using my analytic skills to troubleshoot issues and to find solutions using web development tools.
 I combine my talents and my personal creative thoughts with the latest achievements in my field.
 Whilst doing that, I have also been following, learning and practising new frameworks, software libraries and programming languages that abolishes the limitations.

 - 🔭 I’m currently working on js projects
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and SQL
 - 🥅 2022 Goals: Learn and improve myself as much as I can

 ### Connect with me: